hhko/beyondcode/README.md

 <br/>

 ## Domain-Driven Design Tutorial

-> This has been restructured based on "[Getting Started: Domain-Driven Design](https://dometrain.com/course/getting-started-domain-driven-design-ddd/?ref=dometrain-github&promo=getting-started-domain-driven-design)".
+> I have restructured it based on **the design principles I defined**, using '[Getting Started: Domain-Driven Design](https://dometrain.com/course/getting-started-domain-driven-design-ddd/?ref=dometrain-github&promo=getting-started-domain-driven-design)' as a foundation.

 ### Goal
 - Understand code structuring for sustainable software development.